-- Construction (CON) covers the construction of a project. - Construction Engineering (CE) covers any of the following activities: - ✓ The supervision and inspection of construction activities; - ✓ Testing of construction materials, such as ashalt and concrete; - ✓ Additional staking functions needed to control the construction operations; - ✓ Checking shop drawings; and - ✓ Measurements needed for the preparation of pay estimates.
+- Construction (CON) covers the construction of a project. - Construction Engineering (CE) covers any of the following activities: - ⇒ The supervision and inspection of construction activities; - ⇒ Testing of construction materials, such as ashalt and concrete; - ⇒ Additional staking functions needed to control the construction operations; - ⇒ Checking shop drawings; and - ⇒ Measurements needed for the preparation of pay estimates.

-The different stages typically account for the following shares of total project costs:
+The different stages typically account for the following shares of total project costs, which should be used as guides when programming projects:

 PE ROW CON CE

-Arterial Highways 12% 5% 70% 13%
+Reconstruction/rehabilitation 8% 12% 72% 8%

-Collector Highways 6% 1% 86% 7%
+Resurfacing 6% 1% 87% 6%